Nissan Rogue 2008-2013 and Rogue Select 2014-2105 : problems, fuel economy, engine

 The fuel level sensor in the sending unit can fail, causing inaccurate fuel gauge reading.

 Tire pressure sensors are also known to fail.
 Replacing one tire pressure sensor will cost from $120 to $170.
 A bad EVAP vent control valve can cause the Check Engine light with the code P0455.

 2011 Nissan Rogue interior.

 Fuel Economy: The 2008-2010 AWD Rogue is rated at 21/26 mpg city/highway by the EPA.
-Front-wheel drive 2008-2010 models get 22/27 mpg on regular gasoline.
+The front-wheel drive 2008-2010 models get 22/27 mpg on regular gasoline.
 The 2010 FWD Rogue can drive up to 343 miles (553 km) on a 15.9-gallon (60 L) tank.
 The EPA rating for the 2012-2013 FWD Rogue is 23/28 mpg.
 The 2011-2013 AWD Rogue gets 22 mpg in city driving and 26 mpg on the highway.

-Pros: Practical interior, fuel economy, comfortable seats, car-like handling, compliant ride, rear seat space, five stars side-impact protection.
+Pros: Practical interior, fuel economy, comfortable seats, car-like handling, compliant ride, rear seat space, five-stars side-impact protection.

 Owner reviews: We looked through hundreds of owner reviews on various forums and other websites.
 Reviews are mixed.

 Rear seats fold down.